TehPwns/flux/README.md

 `ease(const char* type)` `ease(flux::easing type)`: Sets the easing curve for the set of tweens being defined.

 `after(...)`: Register a tween to take place after the previous one finishes.
 All options after this apply to the new tween.
-This option uses the same syntax as `to`.
+This option uses the same syntax as `to`. `after(float sec, {vals} or val)` also provides the ability to omit new pointers from the function; this will create a tween on the previous variables to `val`.

 `onstart(callbackFn)`: Add a function to be called when the tween starts.
 Call more than once to add multiple functions.
 See format for a *callbackFn* above.